JonasEngstrom/food_database_scripts/README.md

 #### `list_recipe_ingredients.sh`

-Lists ingredients and their nutrition facts for entries in the view `VIEW_list_recipe_ingredients` in the sqlite3 database `nutrition.db`.
+Lists ingredients and their nutrition facts for entries in the view `VIEW_list_recipe_ingredients` in `nutrition.db`.
 The argument `RECIPE_NAME` is optional.
 If not provided, the entire view is returned.

 ##### Usage